NICMx/rdap-server/behavior-configuration.md

 ### `max_number_result_authenticated_user`

-Maximum number or results that will be listed within responses to search requests made by authenticated users.
+Maximum number of results that will be listed within responses to search requests made by authenticated users.
 This property indicates the default value for all authenticated users.

 If the implementer wishes to customize the max number of results per user (eg. User A can see a max of 50 results, but user B can only see 30 results), the attribute `maxSearchResults` of the object [`RdapUser`](https://github.com/NICMx/rdap-data-access-api/blob/master/src/main/java/mx/nic/rdap/db/RdapUser.java) will be useful to achieve that.